christensonb/Xperi_Demo/README.txt

 # Xperi_Demo
-This is a demo challenge for xperi
+This is a demo challenge for xperi, to create a Flask application.

 Using Python3, implement a simple multi-account bank register.
 It should allow for the number and names of accounts to be configured, and should support: